b

 The React Router's API we introduced in the previous part is also partially hook-based.
 Its hooks can be used to access URL parameters and the navigation object, which allows for manipulating the browser URL programmatically.

-As mentioned in part 1, hooks are not normal functions, and when using those we have to adhere to certain rules or limitations.
+As mentioned in part 1, hooks are not normal functions, and when using these we have to adhere to certain rules or limitations.
 Let's recap the rules of using hooks, copied verbatim from the official React documentation:

 Don’t call Hooks inside loops, conditions, or nested functions.
 Instead, always use Hooks at the top level of your React function.